su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 To determine those grid points where the correction should be applied, we compare the dot product of the normalized freestream velocity vector and the grid point coordinates.
 For those points which dot product result is lower than the specified `TURB_FIXED_VALUES_DOMAIN` value, the turbulence quantities are just set to the farfield values there.
 Note that although the Spalart-Allmaras turbulence model does not suffer from a decaying turbulence variable, the floor values limitation can also be employed. <!--The implementation is analogous to the strong boundary conditions, setting the turbulent residual equal zero at those locations.-->

 #### Wall functions ####
+Should be written here.

 ### Foward mode of AD ###
-A further capability of the

-This module? computes the forward derivatives (see [Advanced AD Techniques](/docs_v7/Advanced-AD-Techniques)) of an specified function with respect to a registered variable.
+The forward mode of AD capability allows to compute the forward derivatives (see [Advanced AD Techniques](/docs_v7/Advanced-AD-Techniques)) of an specified function with respect to a registered variable.
 The function to be differentiated can be any of the variables specified as `COEFFICIENT` in the `SetHistoryOutputFields` functions of the flow output classes.
-In the config file one just needs to write D_< string group name > in the `HISTORY_OUTPUT`.
-In the config file, the field `DIRECT_DIFF` specifies the variable to be registered as an input.
+To get the derivative, one just needs to write D_< string group name > in the `HISTORY_OUTPUT` field from the config file.
+Addioiniallty, the field `DIRECT_DIFF` specifies the variable to be registered as an input.
 In SU2 it is possible to register almost any variable as an input.
 Currently SU2 has implemented the following variables:

 `D_MACH` Mach number
 `D_AOA` angle of attack